-Originally from the United Kingdom, Will Porter (pronouns: he/him) joined the faculty at Eastern Illinois University in 2018.
-Previously, he taught at University of Wisconsin-Whitewater.
-Will has performed with orchestras throughout Europe, South America, and North America, including the London Philharmonic Orchestra and Gustav Mahler Jugendorchester.
-From 2009-2014, Will held the position of Co-Principal Trombone with the Orquesta Filarmónica de Santiago, at the Teatro Municipal, in Santiago, Chile.
-Will gave solo performances at the 2018 International Trombone Festival, and the 2019 American Trombone Workshop.
+Originally from the United Kingdom, Dr. Will Porter (he/him) joined the faculty at Ithaca College in 2022 as Assistant Professor of Trombone.
+Previous teaching engagements have included Eastern Illinois University, the University of Wisconsin-Madison, and the University of Wisconsin-Whitewater.
+Will has performed with orchestras throughout Europe, South America, and North America, including the London Philharmonic Orchestra, Royal Philharmonic Orchestra, and Gustav Mahler Jugendorchester.
+From 2009-2014, Will held the position of Co-Principal Trombone with the Orquesta Filarmónica de Santiago, in Chile.
+In 2020, he was invited to play Solo Trombone with the Fountain City Brass Band with whom he went on to win the U.S. Open Brass Band Championships, Gateway Brass Band Championships, and North American Brass Band Championships.
+He has commissioned and premiered numerous works for solo trombone, performing them at events such as the International Trombone Festival and the American Trombone Workshop.

 “I’ve been playing Edwards trombones from the first day of my university studies to all the way through my professional career, and have yet to find a trombone that can better suit my needs.
 One key criterion for my choice of trombone is flexibility; I play with symphony orchestras, jazz combos, in brass quintets, and on solo recitals.
 I also collaborate with musicians from other parts of the world, who appreciate different colors and tonalities to those that a Western symphony orchestra musician might choose to emphasize.
 I have always been able to find the sound and level of responsiveness on my Edwards trombone that different musical situations have required of me.”